AndrewRoddy/OS-Assignment1/README.md

 This code was compiled and run on hornet servers.

 You can view a sample of the output in `example.png`.
+You can view aanother sample of the output in `example2.png`.
 # Running
 ### 1. Cloning the Repository
 ```